BOMBERS BLAST VIENNA OIL REFINERIES

 Left: Liberators flew into the mouth of Ploiești’s defenses, which included several hundred 88mm (3.46‑in) and 105mm (4.1‑in) antiaircraft guns.
 Many more small-caliber guns were concealed in haystacks, railroad cars, and mock buildings.
 In addition the Luftwaffe had three fighter groups within flight range of Ploiești, assisted by some Romanian fighter aircraft.

-Right: The August 1, 1943, mission over Ploiești was one of the costliest for the USAAF in the European Theater: 53 aircraft and 660 airmen were lost.
+Right: Despite months of planning, preparation, training, and practice, the August 1, 1943, mission over Ploiești was one of the costliest for the USAAF in the European Theater: 53 aircraft and 660 out of 2,000 airmen were lost.
 Only 88 B‑24s of the original 178 aircraft returned to Libya.
 Some landed in neutral Turkey, where the airmen were interned, and some landed at an RAF airfield on Cyprus.
 August 1 was later referred to as “Black Sunday.”
 Sadly for the Allies, within weeks most of the damage to the refineries had been repaired, and the net output of fuel was greater than before the raid.

 1943 Newsreel Includes Scenes from Ploiești, Churchill’s Visit to North America, Building Liberty Ships, Navy Men on Leave, and Patton in Sicily